-Plan your visit with this walking map of Concord Center, Thoreau Depot, and West Concord neighborhoods.
+Plan your visit with this guide to where to shop, where to eat, and where to stay in Concord.
+Plus enjoy our walking map of Concord Center, Thoreau Depot, and West Concord neighborhoods.
 The maps include attractions, historic must-see sites, shops, restaurants, and more.

 Concord is home to many women who helped shape our nation's history.
 Here we share the amazing stories of Sara Ripley, Sophia Peabody Hawthorne, Helen Louisa Thoreau, and Lydia Jackson Emerson.

 Concord's hidden architectural gem is a collection of mid-century homes.
 Learn about architects Marvin Goody, John Clancy, Carl Koch, William Berkes, and Robert Brownell - who introduced this unique style to Concord.

 The fiery sermons of the Reverend William Emerson helped push Concordians to take up arms against the British regulars - earning him the title of "A Very Bad Subject of the Crown."

 Elizabeth Peabody was a fascinating woman.
 She founded a publishing house and was a friend to the Transcendentalists.
 But she was unlucky in love - losing a beau not once, but twice, to her more fortunate sisters.

 We can all support the town we love by shopping locally as much as possible through the COVID-19 crisis.
 Please help our amazing shops and restaurants!